Nick Cave on Grief, Hope and Joy

 It is mainly because of the daily news of Palestinian civilians being slaughtered which is beyond devastating.
 This recent news, Israeli strikes on Gaza leave children without parents and parents without children is numbing.

-Whilst I don’t fully agree with Nick Cave’s stance on the call for a cultural boycott, it positions artists and musicians as more important than trying to take some sort of stance or be more vocal against an ongoing genocide - and not all who grief (especially victims of this genocide) have an equal chance to eventually find joy.
+Whilst I don’t agree with Nick Cave’s stance on the call for a cultural boycott, it positions artists and musicians as more important than trying to take some sort of stance or be more vocal against an ongoing genocide - and not all who grief (especially victims of this genocide) have an equal chance to eventually find joy.
 Nevertheless, I do find some comfort in his words about grief.

 He also reads a letter about cynicism from his website The Red Hand Files where he answers questions from his fans.
 You can read it below (left).